salestrip/hr/Software Engineer.md

 ### Engage with our Product Owners and other key stakeholders

-Our team includes some of the best industry experts and working with them helps us understand our users better, and identify the product's pain points.
+Our team includes some of the best industry experts and working with them helps us understand our target customers better, as well as identify the product's pain points.
 The feedback loop into our requirements gathering process is immediate.

 - You will be key in technology selection, and platform architecture design
 - You will jointly design our microservices architecture and resultant APIs